HangChelseaSu/HangChelseaSu.github.io/_pages/research.md

   </div>
   <div>
     <h2>Tangent Function as a Solution of a 3-Dimensional Functional Equation</h2>
-    <p>Taking a cue from the identity for the tangent of the sum of three angles, we form a corresponding functional equation in three vari- ables.
+    <p>Taking a cue from the identity for the tangent of the sum of three angles, we form a corresponding functional equation in three variables.
 Then, supposing the function to be differentiable, we solve the functional equation and conclude that the solution is essentially the tangent function up to a constant multiple of the argument variable.
-The methodology used can be understood by a student with a back- ground in multivariable calculus.
+The methodology used can be understood by a student with a background in multivariable calculus.
     <br><br> Submitted paper can be found <a href="/files/Functional_Equation.pdf">here</a>.
     <br><br> Supervised by: Ramesh Sharma, Ph.D.
 (Department of Mathematics and Physics, University of New Haven) </p>
   </div>